About This Program

 The Information Centre, located in N Block, Mokoia Campus, is your one-stop shop to gathering information and advice on Waiariki qualifications, courses, study options and requirements.
 Staff are on hand to answer any questions, assist with applications, provide take-home materials and more.

-Here at the Waiariki JobShop, the institute has made a few fantastic changes to make finding employment even easier for YOU!
+At the Waiariki JobShop, the institute has made a few fantastic changes to make finding employment even easier for YOU!

 Periodically, the institute will be highlighting the national and regional job opportunities most relevant to you at the JobShop.